Design and Technology

-In the Technology and Enterprise learning area, it is necessary for students to communicate design ideas and develop instructions of implementation using language which is both sufficiently detailed to do so efficiently and sufficiently simple to ensure broad acceptance.
+In the Technology and Enterprise learning area, it is necessary for students to communicate design ideas and develop instructions of implementation using language which is both detailed to do so efficiently and yet simple to ensure broad acceptance.

 The outcomes prescribed for the Technology and Enterprise learning area are both directly and indirectly linked to the Overarching Outcomes in a variety of ways.